-They will charge you a fiver a night to stop here
+They will still (2022) only charge you a fiver a night to stop here

 There are modern public toilets at the end of the harbour from which you can obtain water.
 Most of the shops are for holiday makers but there are a couple of shops down by the bridge which can supply basic needs and there’s a petrol station and shop at the top of the hill on the road out to the South (and we mean “top”).